jlam55555/ece464-databases/pset2/README.md

 The web scraping process begins with a search query `QUERY`, e.g., "rtx 8000".
 It then performs the search on eBay (`https://ebay.com/sch/i.html?_nkw=QUERY`) and retrieves a list of item ID's by scanning for links of the form `https://ebay.com/itm/ITEMID`.
 Pages 1, 2, ... of the paginated search are scanned for item ID's until no new ID's are returned (this is because if you use a page number larger than the last page, eBay returns the last search page.)

 With the list of item ID's, the corresponding item pages are scraped and the scraped info dumped into the collection `item_QUERY` in database `ece464_pset2`.
-The seller's page is also scraped, and the info dumped in the collection `sellers`.
+The seller's page is also scraped, and the info dumped in the collection `seller_QUERY`.

 The data fetched includes: